 The BLON BL-03 in some way reminds me of the Shure SE215 in some way, although they are at 2 different price points, which speaks really well for the BLON BL-03 actually.
-The only place where I would rank the Shures over the BLONs are in terms of fit, since the Shures have an almost unbeatable and proven universal design.
+The only place where I would rank the Shures over the BLONs is in terms of fit since the Shures have an almost unbeatable and proven universal design.
 Both earphones have a sort of fun tuning and boosted bass, but I would find that the imaging on the BLONs is more accurate and immersive and the treble extension is much better on the BLONs as well.

 BLON BL-03 vs Moondrop KXXS (SGD$240)